ljhearne/LST-bids/README.md

 * SBREF scans are not included in version 1.0 of the dataset as a large majority of them have been lost or corrupted.
 * No field maps were acquired in the data collection phase.
 * There is noticeable dropout in the striatum in some subjects.
+* Not all participants completed the extra visual search and fluid intelligence tests (form boards and paperfolding).

 ### AUTHORS
 * Luke Hearne